MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-manage-branch-office.md

 # Branch office considerations

-> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019
+> Applies to: Windows Server 2019, Windows Server (Semi-Annual Channel),

 This article describes best practices for running shielded virtual machines in branch offices and other remote scenarios where Hyper-V hosts may have periods of time with limited connectivity to HGS.